Last Updated on Aug 1, 2023 by Anjali Chourasiya

 Show that your income can support EMIs

-You can convince the lender that your income can support your equated monthly installments or EMIs.
+You can convince the lender that your income can support your EMIs.
 If you are expecting an increment soon, you can use this to your benefit.
 Let your lender know about the prospective rise in your income, and try to get that in writing from your workplace as well for proof.

 Approach an NBFC or P2P lending platform

 As discussed above, there are various ways to secure a personal loan despite a bad credit score.
-However, in the long run, this may not be sustainable.
 The trade-off of securing a personal loan with a low credit score is that you get a less attractive deal than other borrowers with a healthier credit report.

-It is easy to maintain a good credit score by ensuring you pay EMIs on time and do not miss making any credit card bill payments.
+It is easy to maintain a good credit score by ensuring you pay EMIs on time and make sure to make all credit card bill payments.
 By preparing and sticking to a monthly budget, you can easily foresee and prepare in advance for any upcoming debt obligations.